avnet-iotconnect/iotc-sphereos-sdk/README.md

 See the [Azure Sphere Getting Started](https://www.microsoft.com/en-us/azure-sphere/get-started/) page for details on getting an [Azure Sphere development kit](https://aka.ms/AzureSphereHardware) and setting up your PC for development.
 You should complete the Azure Sphere [Installation Quickstarts](https://docs.microsoft.com/azure-sphere/install/overview) and [Tutorials](https://docs.microsoft.com/azure-sphere/install/qs-overview) to validate that your environment is configured properly before using the samples here.

 ## Download or clone the samples
-- You can download the ZIP release *iotc-sphereos-sdk-full.zip* from this repository Release page.
+- You can download the ZIP release *iotc-sphereos-sdk-full.zip* from this repository Releases page.
 - Or you can clone the full samples source code from this repository:
   - install Git Client from https://git-scm.com/downloads onto your development PC.
   - Open a console and clone the complete samples repo to your development PC with the following command: